Mini-split heat pumps are an efficient, convenient, and highly effective way to heat and cool your home or office.

 After a short time, the ice will have melted from the outdoor coil, and the heat pump will return to heating mode once again, blowing warm air into the building instead of cold.

 So, if your heat pump is blowing cold air into the room while in heating mode, check whether the defrost cycle is running.
-If it is, wait a few minutes until it finishes defrosting, and it should once again blow warm air into your living space.

 Why Does My Mini-Split Drip Water?